-Instant Pot Chicken Stock
+Instant Pot Chicken Stock From Scratch

 Chicken soup, made from a nourishing chicken stock, has been used in traditional cultures for centuries.
 It’s well-known as a cold and flu remedy and is also supportive of gut health.

 Bones leech several nutrients into the liquid during the cooking process.
 In particular collagen, which contains an abundance of amino acids, as well as several minerals like calcium, magnesium, and zinc.
 The more gelatinous your stock the richer in collagen (and gelatin, which is derived from collagen) it is.
-It’s these proteins that have shown some benefit in supporting and restoring gut health (1).
+It’s these proteins that have shown some benefit in supporting and restoring gut health.

 • Apple – A pink lady or fuji is perfect for this stock.
 You want something that will add a little sweetness to the soup.
 If you can’t find either of these, just ensure you avoid very tart varieties like Granny Smith.